Row concave Shape Decorative svg added to bottom

 • In-state field trips and afterschool activities

-• Supplies and materials for youth programming
+• Supplies and materials for youth programming (not curriculum)

 • Transportation to special events and activities